ksokolovic/d3-pivots/README.md

 ## License

 This project is licensed under the MIT license.
-See the (LICENSE)[LICENSE] for details.
+See the [LICENSE](LICENSE) for details.